 The NPD (NCER National Pupil Database) file is released by the DfE to NCER for all pupils examined in schools across the country.
 This data is then available through NCER NOVA reports.There are Provisional, Revised and Final releases of the NPD data into NCER Nexus.

-Note that this data source is not available for 2020.
+Note that this data source is not available for 2020 and 2021.

 Key Stage 4 – Source GCSE

-Developed in 2020, following the cancellation of GCSE examinations, this results set import is designed to be used on or shortly after GCSE results day and will facilitate the work of Local Authorities in gathering information about the performance of their schools as well as providing much deeper analysis than had typically been available at that time.
+Developed in 2020 and 2021, following the cancellation of GCSE examinations, this results set import was designed and provided to be used on or shortly after GCSE results day and facilitated the work of Local Authorities in gathering information about the performance of their schools as well as providing much deeper analysis than had typically been available at that time.

-EDI results files that schools receive from exam boards can be loaded into the system (together with prior attainment for pupils that may be missing)
+EDI results files that schools received from exam boards could be loaded into the system (together with prior attainment for pupils that may be missing)

 Key Stage 5 – Source NPD